-An Invitation to Ponder
+Invitation to Ponder

 One perspective that is rarely posted is “leadership as learning and listening.”

 I’ve had many jobs and tasks over the course of my life.
 To be completely honest, at the outset, I started many of those without a clue of what really needed to be done.
-But I love new challenges and part of the joy and much of the success came only after I listened and learned from others.
+But I love new challenges and part of the joy and much of my success came only after I listened and learned from others.
 When I launched my work in Haiti, it began when I sat one evening with Haitian leaders and asked them a simple question, “What do you need.”
 They pointed me in a direction that I could never have imagined.

 I watched a video about the former CEO of the Ford Motor Company, Alan Mulally.
 When he assumed the company’s leadership, several major issues negatively impacted their corporate culture—production performance, public perception, and profitability.
 One significant problem contributing to a loss of sales was the annual rating of their automobiles from Consumer Reports.
 It certainly made you think twice about purchasing a Ford vehicle.